tommybazar/TBRaymarchProject/Readme.md

 In Unreal editor, don't forget to toggle "Show Plugin Content" in the Content Drawer Settings to see all the maps, blueprints and everything else from the plugin's content.

 ## Readme
-For a full readme, go the submodule's repo :
+For a full readme, go to the submodule's repo :

 https://github.com/tommybazar/TBRaymarcherPlugin